WalletScrutiny/WalletScrutinyCom/_android/com.kelta.app.md

 redirect_from:

 ---
+### Caution
+_We strongly advise users to exercise caution when using this app.
+See below._

 It is apparent that English is not the primary language of the writer of their Google Play description, so we will try our best to paraphrase it.

 Kelta claims to be a wallet that supports multiple cryptocurrencies including BTC, ETH, DOGE, BCH, LTC and others.
 It also *claims* to allow users: